See how the product works in this short video (01:30)

 For about 3% of people with epilepsy, or else 2 million people worldwide, exposure to flashing lights at certain intensities or to certain visual patterns can trigger seizures.
 This condition is known as photosensitive epilepsy

-Google Chrome extensions are programs that can be installed into Chrome in order to change the browser's functionality.
+Browser extensions are programs that can be installed into Chrome or Firefox in order to change the browser's functionality.
 They are very easy to install and after installation, they work seamlesly in the background without us having to do anything

 Both!
 It works for desktop devices and on Android devices.
 For Android, you will have to download an extra app, which is free